- As low as $336/Night

 Boardwalk - 15min

-Located just off of 17, this is one of the main routes to going North/South, you have painless access to many parts of Myrtle Beach.
+Located just off of 17, this is one of the main routes to going North/South, you have simple access to many parts of Myrtle Beach.
 Head South and you can go to Surfside Beach or North to North Myrtle Beach and eventually North Carolina.

 Golf Carts are allowed on roadways with speed limits 35MPH or LESS.